This post may contain affiliate links. Please see our disclosure policy.

 Other recipes you might enjoy:

-PrintEasy Homemade Marshmallows
+Homemade Chocolate Marshmallows

 Ingredients

-- About 2 tbsp vegetable oil
+- 2 tbsp vegetable oil, roughly

-- 140g liquid glucose
+- 280 g liquid glucose

-- 230g caster sugar
+- 460 g caster sugar

-- 150ml water
+- 300 ml water

 Instructions

 - Next, add the glucose syrup and caster sugar to a large saucepan.
-Pour in 150ml water and place over a medium heat.
+Pour in 300ml water and place over a medium heat.
 Stir gently until the sugar has dissolved in the water.
 Once the mix begins to simmer, stop stirring.
 Continue to heat over a medium-high heat, gently swirling the pan, until the sugar syrup reaches 115C (use a jam thermometer to check).
 At this stage the liquid should be clear and bubbling.
 Handle the pan carefully as it will be extremely hot.

 - Remove the pan from the heat and very carefully drizzle the sugar syrup into the gelatine whilst whisking with an electric whisk.
 You will find this easiest if you use a stand mixer fitted with the whisk attachment.